spoo503/100-days-of-python-Learning./README.md

 ##Day-10 of python learning.

 📚 Topics Covered:

 1. Dictionary
 2. Functions of dictonaries.

 ## What I have learnt:
 1.Dictionaries are represented by flower brackets{}.
 2.Dictionary are the one which stores the value in the form of key-value pairs.
-3.they are mutable
+3.Dictionaries are mutable
-3.key- immutable whereas value -mutable.
+3.keys- immutable whereas values -mutable.
 4.they are unordered and unindexed which means they donot have fixed positions to access the elements from the dictionaries.
 5.In dictionaries we can access elements using keys.